Wrelks-Quantum/wrelks.github.io/other.md

     cover_size: sm
 show_edit_on_github: false
 comment: false
-description: Take a look at some other fun projects those at Wrelks.com are up to
+description: Take a look at some other fun projects those at Wrelks.com are up to ranging from games to circuitry, arduino, and much more
 ---
 <div class="article__content" markdown="1">